 Some Cisco titles have extended class times.

-TIP: Place your cursor over a class date on the course outline page to view class times for that specific class.
+TIP: Place your cursor over a class date on the course outline page to view class hours by time zone.

-Just ask for help.
+Just speak up to ask for help.
 The instructor is able to see your computer screen and can take over control of it to provide you with individualized attention and help.

-Local staff will greet you and direct you to our classroom.
+Local staff will greet you and direct you to our training rooms.
 From that point on our instructor takes over.

 We have a supportline posted in each classroom.
 ONLC techs are available, and just like our instructor, they can take over control of a student's computer to provide direct assistance.